 - As a comprehensive list of every reward earned:

 - o Date

 - Delivery type

-- o Vendor
+- $\circ$ Vendor

-- Amount
+- o Amount

 - As a summary of results earned in total:

 - Total earnings

-- o Potential remaining rewards
+- Potential remaining rewards

 - Percentage of sessions with a negative UDT

-Figure 12.
+Figure 19.
 Rewards History

-- The CM Coordinator should remind members that rewards cannot be used for purchasing alcohol, tobacco, gambling, cannabis, or firearms. - Vendor-specific gift cards are either for vendors who do not offer these items or have inherent restrictions on purchasing prohibited items. - The CM Coordinator should also remind members that rewards cannot be given out again once they have been delivered, so they should make sure to keep track of them.
+- The CM Team Member should remind members that rewards cannot be used for purchasing alcohol, tobacco, gambling, cannabis, or firearms. - Vendor-specific gift cards are either for vendors who do not offer these items or have inherent restrictions on purchasing prohibited items. - The CM Team Member should also remind members that rewards cannot be disbursed again once they have been delivered, so they should make sure to keep track of them.